 Also, keep in mind that not all talking equals flirtation.
 This is a grown woman with a life of her own.
 More than likely, she must interact with several men on a daily basis––just like how you talk to women.
 If it’s harmless, try not to sweat it.
-Accepting this is a major component of emotional maturity.
+Accepting this is a major component of emotional maturity and overcoming social awkwardness.

 Another thing to be mindful of is a double standard.
 Do you find yourself getting upset over behaviors you tend to exhibit yourself?
 If so, I suggest a little self-reflection.